ECMA-262-3 in detail. Chapter 5. Functions.

 }

-In any other position in the code the function declaration cannot appear — i.e. it is impossible to declare it, for example, in an expression position or inside a code block.
+These are the only two positions in code where a function may be declared (i.e. it is impossible to declare it in an expression position or inside a code block).

-• in the source code is necessarily at the expression position;
+• in the source code can only be defined at the expression position;

 • and is created at the code execution stage.

-The main feature of this type of functions is that they are always in the expression position in the source code.
-The simplest example of an expression is e.g. an assignment expression:
+The main feature of this type of functions is that in the source code they are always in the expression position.
+Here’s a simple example such assignment expression:

 var foo = function () {